MonoTockyLab/TockyDevelopment/README.md

 The **TockyDevelopment** package provides a suite of methods for the integrative analysis of multidimensional flow cytometry data involving Fluorescent Timer proteins.
 It enables the identification of time-dependent trajectories based on the progression of Timer maturation.
 The package is particularly suitable for analyzing developing cells using Fluorescent Timer reporter systems.
 Prototype analyses are based on thymic T cell development using Nr4a3-Tocky mice.

+Link to our paper [A multidimensional toolkit for elucidating temporal trajectories in cell development in vivo](https://journals.biologists.com/dev/article/doi/10.1242/dev.204255/363265/A-multidimensional-toolkit-for-elucidating?searchresult=1).

 ## Key Features